Join

 4. Along with the breathtaking clifftop castle, there are 40 other buildings and secret follies scattered around Culzean Country Park, including an ice house, a viaduct and a pagoda, not to mention the idyllic gardens.
 Kids can run wild in our outdoor adventure playgrounds, and the exquisite interiors of the castle are home to vast collections that tell the fascinating stories of the people who lived there.

 5. A short hop on the ferry from the mainland will get you to Brodick Castle, Garden & Country Park on the Isle of Arran.
-With playgrounds, gardens and parkland for everyone to enjoy outdoors, and an interactive visitor experience in the castle that includes a Victorian arcade and costumed interpreters, it’s the perfect place near Glasgow for families to visit.
+With playgrounds, gardens and parkland for everyone to enjoy outdoors, and an interactive visitor experience in the castle that includes a Victorian arcade, it’s the perfect place near Glasgow for families to visit.

 A view of the exterior of Brodick Castle from the gravelled path that runs along the front.
 Manicured strips of lawn grow either side of the path.